 Civil liberties at work

 Freedom of association and the right to organise

 Freedom of association and trade union autonomy

 Part V Termination of employment

 Building on their successful cases and materials book, Collins, Ewing, also McColgan present an entirely restructured and freshly written new textbook on employment law.
-Comprehensive as well as engaging, it combines detailed analysis and commentary on the law with short contextual extracts to fully equip the labour law student.
-Carefully balancing clear exposition of legal principles with critical as well as scholarly analysis, this is the definitive textbook on the subject written by the UK’s foremost employment law scholars.
+Also, comprehensive and engaging, it combines detailed analysis and commentary on the law with short contextual extracts to fully equip the labour law student.
+Carefully balancing clear exposition of legal principles with critical and scholarly analysis, this is the definitive textbook on the subject written by the UK’s foremost employment law scholars.
 Also, the book’s twenty-part structure maps logically onto either a full or half module employment law course.
 Moreover, chapter introductions and conclusions and an uncluttered text design carefully guide the student through the material.
-Besides, innovative case studies show the law ‘in action’ and discussion of the globalised workplace gives the work a contemporary feel.
-Put simply, this is required reading for all students of the subject.
+Besides, innovative case studies show the law “in action”, and discussing the globalised workplace gives the work a contemporary feel.
+To sum up, this is required reading for all students of the subject.